kubo/injector/README.md

 [libc_main]: https://github.com/lattera/glibc/blob/master/csu/version.c#L68-L77

-This was tested only on Ubuntu 16.04 x86_64.
+This was tested only on Ubuntu 16.04 x86_64 and Debian 8 arm64.
 It may not work on other distributions.

 A command line utility named `injector` is created under the [`cmd`][]